shivansh84ya/Mini-Loan-App/README.md

 Welcome to the Mini Loan App!
 This application provides a platform for managing loans for both administrators and clients.

-## About the Application
-The Mini Loan App offers a seamless experience for users to register, request loans with customized terms, and manage their repayments.
-Administrators have the authority to review loan requests, approve or reject them, and monitor the overall loan portfolio.

 ## Features
 1. User Registration and Loan Request